-- (1) Planned Unit Development districts are separate base zoning districts negotiated with the City and approved by City Council pursuant to those procedures shown in Chapter 20.06. - (2) On the Official Zoning Map an approved planned unit development zoning district shall be labeled "PUD."
+- (1) Planned Unit Development districts are separate base zoning districts negotiated with the Planning and Transportation Department and the Plan Commission and approved by City Council pursuant to those procedures shown in Chapter 20.06. - (2) On the Official Zoning Map an approved planned unit development zoning district shall be labeled "PUD."